steve3301/Deep_Learning_Based_System_for_Crop-_Pest_and_Weed_Identification/README.md

 ✅ Healthy crops

-Structured in class-wise folders, ideal for PyTorch's ImageFolder.
+The dataset is structured using class-wise folders, ideal for PyTorch's ImageFolder.

 📚 Libraries Used
-📈 matplotlib
+numpy

-🔢 numpy
+pandas

-📊 pandas
+matplotlib

-🧠 scikit-learn
+scikit-learn

-🔥 torch
+torch

-🖼️ torchvision
+torchvision

 📈 Results
-This notebook provides:
+The notebook provides:

-✅ Accuracy metrics
+✅ Accuracy and loss metrics

-📉 Loss curves
+📉 Training and validation curves

-📷 Visual model predictions
+📷 Sample prediction images

-The model is optimized for real-time deployment on mobile devices.
+The final model is optimized for real-time mobile deployment, making it practical for field use.

 🧑‍💻 Author
-Shane Steve A – Final Year Project
+Shane Steve A – Final Year B.Tech (AI & Data Science) Saranathan College of Engineering

 👥 Team Members
 Shane Steve A